Administrative Council for Economic Defense: History

-On September 10, 1962 CADE was created as an organ of the Ministry of Labor during the government of President João Goulart by Law No. 4,137.
+On 10 September 1962 CADE was created as an organ of the Ministry of Labor during the government of President João Goulart by its Federal Law No. 4,137.
 From its creation until 1991, it remained largely inactive being used as an instrument of the State.

-Law No. 8,884, of June 11, 1994, revoked Law No. 4,137 and transformed CADE into a federal agency linked to the Ministry of Justice.
+The Federal Law No. 8,884 of 11 June 1994 revoked the Federal Law No. 4,137 and transformed CADE into a federal agency linked to the Ministry of Justice.

-In November 2011, Law No. 12,529 was approved, entering into force in May 2012.
+In November 2011, its Federal Law No. 12,529 was approved, entering into force in May 2012.
 This law made numerous changes in the autarchy, especially from an organizational and procedural perspective.

 Structure

 CADE's main bodies are the Administrative Court (TADE), the General Superintendence (SG) and the Department of Economic Studies (DEE).
 TADE has the role of judging competition matters, playing preventive, repressive and educational roles within the Brazilian market.
 The SG mainly plays the role of instructing the processes in the control of conducts and concentrations and of monitoring the market.
-DEE prepares economic studies in order to assist TADE and SG.
+The DEE prepares economic studies in order to assist TADE and the SG.

 Similar institutions with equivalent functions to those of CADE are the Federal Trade Commission (FTC) in the United States of America, the Office of Fair Trading (OFT) in the United Kingdom, the Italian Competition Authority, the Australian Competition & Consumer Commission (ACCC) in Australia.